agrocholski/locu-sdk-for-net/README.md

 using Locu.VenuSearch;
 ```

-Next, define the parameters of your search using a VenueSearchObject.
+Next, define the parameters of your search using a VenueSearchRequest object.
 The following example shows how to search for venues with menus in Minneapolis, MN.

 ```csharp
 var request = new VenueSearchRequest(apiKey);